-ALL resins will yellow over a period of time, however, ArtWorks Resin has been formulated to resist yellowing for a much longer period of time.
-Liquid Diamonds also has added UV inhibitors.
-It is not possible to determine how long it will take any cured resin brand to start becoming discoloured, as there are too many variables.
-Some of those variables are additives or substrates or items painted over substrate, overheating during work time, and where the art is being displayed.
+ALL resins will yellow over a period of time, however, iCoat has been formulated to resist yellowing for a much longer period and has added all the latest available UV inhibitors.
+It is not possible to determine how long it will take any cured resin brand to start becoming discoloured, as there are too many variables that can effect that.
+Some of those variables are additives or substrates or items painted over substrate, overheating during work or cure time, and where the art is being displayed.
 Resin art, much like most original art, should not be displayed in direct sunlight.

 Prepare your work area:

 Resin can be incredibly messy & sticky.
 For easier clean up afterwards, cover & protect your work area.